Our 2026 Seminar Speakers

 Professor Adam Balen is an NHS consultant at Leeds Teaching Hospitals NHS Trust and Chair in Reproductive Medicine and Surgery.
 He leads a large multidisciplinary reproductive medicine service and is internationally recognised for his work on PCOS, infertility and ovulatory disorders.
 A member of global guideline groups for PCOS and WHO infertility guidance, he has held senior roles across BFS, ESHRE and RCOG.
 He co-founded BritSPAG, established the Fertility Education Initiative, and has authored over 280 papers and 16 books on reproductive health.

-Sunday 17th, 12:30pm - PCOS and Fertility - latest research and guidance
+Saturday 16th, 2:30pm - PCOS and Fertility - Latest Research and Guidance

 • Professor Allan Pacey